ruyadorno/cli/docs/content/commands/npm-diff.md

 #### diff

-* Type: String, Array, null
+* Type: Array<String>
 * Default: null

-Defines up to two npm valid package specifiers in which to compare.
+Defines npm package specifiers to compare using the `npm diff` command.

+This can be specified up to 2 times.

 #### diff-name-only